 Groups who travel to the mountain together (presumably riders who have been quarantining together) will be able to ride the lift together.
 Our staff will not be pairing people together.
 It is your responsibility to stay within your group.
-There will be a maximum of two people per chair; we are not running triples at this time.

 Will you be offering rentals?

 Yes, bike and equipment rentals will be available.
 You can rent a bike here.
 Remember, a bike rental does not include a day pass!
 You will need to reserve both.